AxisCommunications/acap-runtime/README.md

 -t <seconds>      Runtime in seconds (used for test), -c <file name>    Certificate file for TLS authentication.
 See note2, -k <file name>    Private key file for TLS authentication.
-See note2, -j <chip id>      Chip id used by Inference API server.
-See note3, -m <file name>    Machine learning model file used by Inference API server, -o                Override settings from device parameters.
+See note2, -j <chip id>      Chip id used by Machine learning API service.
+See note3, -m <file name>    Inference model file used by Machine learning API service, -o                Override settings from device parameters.
 See note4,
 ```